Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/1-Shortest Paths Revisit/Shortest Paths Revisit.md

 #### Bellman-Ford Shortest-Path Algorithm: (Dynamic programming)

-*Though we may assume that the input graph doesn't have negative directed cycles (directed cycles with negative overall length), the Bellman-Ford Shortest-Path Algorithm is still able to discover this anyway, i.e., finds an excuse that why the shorest paths cannot be computed.*
+*Though we may assume that the input graph doesn't have negative directed cycles (directed cycles with negative overall length) reachable from the source vertex, the Bellman-Ford Shortest-Path Algorithm is still able to discover this anyway, i.e., finds an excuse that why the shorest paths cannot be computed.*

 =>

-GIven a directed graph $G=(V,E)$ with each edge lengths $c_e$ could possibly be negative, and a source vertex $s$, the Bellman-Ford Shortest-Path Algorithm will either computes the shortest paths from $s$ to any other vertices, or discovers negative cycles.
+GIven a directed graph $G=(V,E)$ with each edge lengths $c_e$ could possibly be negative, and a source vertex $s$, the Bellman-Ford Shortest-Path Algorithm will either computes the shortest paths from $s$ to any other vertices, or discovers negative cycles reachable from $s$.

 <br>